Disappointing Sex. What happened?

 Experiment with masturbation toys.
 Learn whether you respond to penetration by using dildos and smooth, insertable vibrators.
 Think you are a clitoral gal?
 Your choices are many and varied.
 Do your swelling labia beg for attention?
 Or perhaps you respond wildly to anal or nipple stimulation.
 You don’t have to choose just one.
 Each of us expresses a unique symphony of preferences.

-The point is there is no right—or wrong—answer to the ways arousal works for you, and Bloom is here to respond to the full range of women’s sexuality.
+The point is there is no right—or wrong—answer to the ways arousal works for you, and with time you will learn how to respond to the full range of your sexuality.
 There are toys for every woman’s choices.

 Do not be discouraged.
 You are new to a grand journey of discovery.
 Give yourself permission to explore your possibilities.
 You’ll then be ready to share your knowledge with partners who can appreciate and augment your power and joy.